Filing an inheritance dispute in the wrong Texas court can be fatal to your claim!

 Because only the probate court and not the district court could appoint an executor or administrator, the district court had no jurisdiction in this case.
 01-15-00693-CV.

 In a case where a Trustee was sued, the family sued him in the county where the probate was pending, Crane County.
 The Trustee wanted to move the case to Ector county on the basis that he did all of his trust duties from that other county.
-The appeals court agree with the Trustee.
+The appeals court agreed with the Trustee.
 527 S.W.3d 277.

 The Property Code defines ” situs of administration” as meaning the location where the trustee maintains the office that is primarily responsible for dealing with the settlor and beneficiaries of the trust.
 TEX.PROP.CODE ANN. § 115.002(f)(3)(West 2014).
 Under this definition, the evidence that the will was probated in Crane County is irrelevant.